Small talk: Purpose

-In that example, the elements of phatic talk at the beginning and end of the conversation have merged.
-The entire short conversation is a space-filler.
-This type of discourse is often called chatter.

 The need to use small talk depends upon the nature of the relationship between the people having the conversation.
 Couples in an intimate relationship can signal their level of closeness by a lack of small talk.
 They can comfortably accept silence in circumstances that would be uncomfortable for two people who were only casual friends.

 In workplace situations, small talk tends to occur mostly between workers on the same level, but it can be used by managers as a way of developing the working relationships with the staff who report to them.
 Bosses who ask their employees to work overtime may try to motivate them by using small talk to temporarily decrease their difference in status.

 The balance between functional conversation and small talk in the workplace depends on the context and is also influenced by the relative power of the two speakers.
 It is usually the superior who defines the conversation because they have the power to close the small talk and "get down to business."

 Topics

 The topics of small talk conversations are generally less important than their social function.
 The selected topic usually depends on any pre-existing relationship between the two people, and the circumstances of the conversation.
 In either case, someone initiating small talk will tend to choose a topic for which they can assume a shared background knowledge, to prevent the conversation from being too one-sided.

 Topics can be summarised as being either direct or indirect.
 Direct topics include personal observations such as health or looks.
 Indirect topics refer to a situational context such as the latest news, or the conditions of the communicative situation.
 Some topics are considered to be "safe" in most circumstances, such as the weather, sports, and television.
 Asking about the weather when the weather lacks reason for a follow-up discussion may stall a conversation.

-Typically the level of detail offered avoids overstepping the bounds of interpersonal space.
-When asked "How are you?" by an acquaintance they do not know well, a person is likely to choose a simple, generalized reply such as "I am good, thank you."
-In this circumstance, it would usually not be appropriate for them to reply with a list of symptoms of any medical conditions they were suffering from.
-To do so would assume a greater degree of familiarity between the two people than is actually the case, and this may create an uncomfortable situation.
+When people are asked, "How are you?" they normally would not give a detailed description of how they are doing.
+Instead they would use a generic response that keeps the social climate positive and appropriate.